joshbegley/nyt-latest/previous.md

 `The board briefed donors on the sidelines of the U.N.
 General Assembly, where some world leaders have criticized Israel’s continued attacks and restrictions on humanitarian access in the Palestinian enclave.`\
 https://www.nytimes.com/2026/09/23/world/board-of-peace-gaza-6-month-plan.html

-**Major TV Networks Won’t Film Xi’s Arrival**\
+**ABC, CBS and More TV Networks Won’t Film Xi’s Arrival Amid Trump’s Press Ban**\
 `The White House TV pool has suspended its coverage of President Trump since he banned CNN, MS NOW and Politico from the White House.
-The suspension was not expected to change before the China leader’s arrival on Wednesday.`\
+The suspension was not expected to change before the arrival of China’s leader on Wednesday.`\
 https://www.nytimes.com/2026/09/23/business/media/tv-networks-xi-arrival.html

 **Could Hurricane Polo Bring Rain to Southern California?
 Probably Not.**\